CSE237SP2021/project-weatherapp/README.md

   The WeatherData class which requests information from the OpenWeather API.

 What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)
+To run the code, you can type in the following commands: cd src cd code javac Menu.java java Menu